Benefits of an LLC in Texas

 Compared to other entity types like a corporation, a Texas LLC is very easy to run.
 Texas state law doesn’t require annual meetings, keeping a minute book, or even fulfilling any reporting requirements outside of filing taxes.

-As long as you file your taxes, maintain a Texas registered agent with a physical address, and adhere to any business license requirements, you’ll probably be set.
+As long as you file your taxes, maintain a Texas registered agent with a physical address, and adhere to any Texas business license requirements, you’ll probably be set.
 Granted, every business entity is different, but those are the basic requirements for LLCs.

 Access to Funding and Resources in Texas